Axlefublr/indeed/README.md

 You don't even have to preemtively create said `.gitignore` file, because `indeed` will create the provided path if it doesn't exist.

+Hell, you don't even need to be in the same directory as the `.gitignore` file, because you could just `indeed my-project/.gitignore target/`

 # Usage

 ```
 Add strings to a file on their own lines, if they aren't already there.
 A write to the file is only done if at least one of the specified strings need to be added.
 Final newlines are trimmed in that case.
-The file is created if it doesn't exist.
+The file (along with its parent directories) is created if it doesn't exist.
 If all of the specified strings are already in the file, a non-zero exitcode is returned with no error message.

 Usage: indeed <PATH> [STRINGS]...

 Arguments:
   <PATH>

   [STRINGS]...

 Options:
   -h, --help